michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Here, you can see how the 4 key fields in the query result set get mapped to the Multistat fields.
-In this case, the **label** is associated with the query field 'sensor', **Value** as 'quantity', with 1 decimal place.
+In this case, the **label** is associated with the query field 'sensor', **Value** as 'quantity', with 1 decimal place and no scaling (scale factor = 1).

 Note too, that the bars are set to be sorted in ascending 'sensor' name.

-The data is set to **group** on the 'area' field - this will create 3 sub-charts, for the East, North and West The **DateTime col** (optional) is mapped here to the 'time' field.
+The data is set to **group** on the 'area' field - this will create 3 sub-charts, for the East, North and West areas.

+The **DateTime col** (optional) is mapped here to the 'time' field.
 When set, the TZ Offset Hrs setting can be used to offset the display value to account for time-zone differences between the data source and the client. *(Note - this time offset features duplicates something similar built into recent versions of Grafana.
 This feature may be removed in future versions of Multistat)*

 The '**Show as-of Date**' setting controls whether or not the last update time is to be displayed in the top right of the panel.  **Most users can ignore this setting**.
 When it is set, the maximum datetime value in the query record set is displayed alongside the panel title.
 This can be useful in process monitoring applications to provide evidence that the data is being updated in a timely manner etc.  The format field controls how this time is displayed (see documentation for [moment.js](https://momentjs.com/guides/#/parsing/known-formats/) for formatting details), or use the reserved keyword 'ELAPSED' to display as a natural language string, relative to the current time.
 Help is available, if needed.

-The optional Group col is set to the data field 'area' - resulting in 3 sub-charts (1 each for North, East and West)

 This sample data set contains duplicate rows for some labels - the default setting of the aggregation parameter selects the latest value for each distinct label (sensor).